pytorch/pytorch/functorch/README.md

 1. functorch main
 2. functorch preview with PyTorch 1.10

-We recommend installing functorch main development branch for the latest and greatest.
+We recommend installing the functorch main development branch for the latest and greatest.
 This requires an installation of the latest PyTorch nightly.

 If you're looking for an older version of functorch that works with a stable